-The Human Resources and Compensation Committee ("HRCC") of the Board of Directors ("Board") annually reviews and recommends to the Board the compensation program for Senior Management.
+The Human Resources and Compensation Committee (HRCC) of the Board annually reviews and recommends to the compensation program for Senior Management to the Board.
 All members of the HRCC are independent.

 As part of the review, an independent third party consultant is engaged to provide market data and analysis on comparable positions within the Insurance industry.
 This information is taken into consideration in determining the annual base salary and incentive compensation programs.